 EntertainmentCelebrities Debra Messing apologizes for anti-gun selfie amid UCLA shooting Debra Messing says she is "so truly sorry' for the since-deleted tweet.
-Photo Credit: Getty Images for Ted Gibson / Monica Schipper By Frank Lovece Special to Newsday Updated June 3, 2016 7:33 AM Print Share fbShare Tweet gShare Email “The Mysteries of Laura” star Debra Messing has apologized for a since-deleted tweet some felt was insensitive to Wednesday’s murder-suicide at UCLA.
+Photo Credit: Getty Images for Ted Gibson / Monica Schipper By Frank Lovece Special to Newsday Updated June 3, 2016 7:33 AM Print Share fbShare Tweet Email “The Mysteries of Laura” star Debra Messing has apologized for a since-deleted tweet some felt was insensitive to Wednesday’s murder-suicide at UCLA.
 Messing, 47, tweeted that she and other advocates against gun violence were asked to post selfies wearing a T-shirt emblazoned “Under the Gun.”
 She did so alongside TV news coverage of the killings, prompting criticism.
 “I was so shocked and struck by the horrible IRONY that yet another shooting was occurring as I was participating in this effort,” she wrote, saying she had attempted “to highlight the irony.”
 She added, “I am heartbroken and embarrassed that many people misconstrued my actions and that I caused offense,” and concluded, “I am so truly sorry.”
-By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Frank Lovece Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.